Pye Telecom History Group - Virtual Pye Museum

 etc

-In addition to the above equipments, Pye Ltd manufactured many other equipment designs for the Government during the war.
+In addition to the above, Pye Ltd manufactured many other equipment designs for the Government during WW2.

-Also, some original designs of Pye Ltd such as WS18, WS19, WS22, PCR, RF Amplifier No.2 etc. were manufactured by other companies to increase production volumes.
+Also, original designs of Pye Ltd such as WS18, WS19, WS22, PCR, RF Amplifier No.2 were manufactured by other companies in the UK and overseas to increase production quantities.
+WS62 was also manufactured in Australia and India by Pye associated companies.

 Radar Systems (1939 - 1946)